SangeethaKannas/fullstack-training/node/node.md

 |v8|Used to access information about V8 (the JavaScript engine).|
 |vm|Compiles JavaScript code in a virtual machine.|
 |zlib|Used for compressing or decompressing files.|

+#Event Driven

+The difference between an event and a callback function is that callback functions are executed when an asynchronous function returns some result.
+In contrast, events follow the observer pattern in which the function that listens for an event is called an Observer.
+When an event is fired, the observer/listener function gets executed.

+Methods of the EventEmitter clas

+addListener(event, listener)  removeListener(event, listener)  remoeAllListeners({event})   listeners(event)

+on(event, listener)

+once(event, listener) - handle event only once

+emit(event , [arg1, ar2...])

+EventEmitter.listenerCount(emitter, event)

+Events
+  newListener
+  removeListener
+  error

+Passing arguments and this (refers to EventEmmitter) to event listeners

+listenrs cfalled synchronously
+   setImmediate() or process.nextTick()

+ Handling error events - prevents node termination

+ other methods
+ eventNames
+ prependOnceListener
+ prependListener

+    The advantage of using events rather than normal callbacks is that a different reaction can be given to the same signal several times with the help of multiple listeners.
+In contrast, if callbacks are used for this purpose, more logic needs to be written within a single callback.
+Events allow multiple actions to be taken based on state change and provide a different functionality each time an event occurs.

+ patterns commonly used in Node.js to raise and bind events using EventEmitter are as follows:
+Return EventEmitter from a function
+Extend the EventEmitter class

+Design patterns

+1. Multiple listeners
+2. Using event emitter properties
+3. Publisher subscriber scenario
+4. Events of built-in modules
+5.

+ Symbols are used as an alternative to Strings while setting keys for properties.
+Symbols are used for hiding properties on Objects.
+This is because the values can be accessed only by using the same instance of the Symbol.
+To access a property using Symbol key, use the notation object[symbol] as shown in below example.